 - Flooring – Here’s an area where you definitely want to keep the function of the room in mind!
 Choose durable, easy-to-maintain surfaces.
 Popular options include slate, porcelain tiles, or sturdy hardwood.
 Definitely avoid carpeting, matte finishes, or anything prone to being slick.
 Although we don’t get much snow in Marin and Napa, we get plenty of rain!
 Make sure to include a good-sized mat to protect the floor from muddy shoes.

 - Storage – If you have the space, you can’t go wrong with extra storage.
 Start with a list of all the things you’d like to have storage for and work through the list from highest to lowest priority.
 For hanging jackets, scarves, car keys, etc., install wall hooks, and for muddy boots install built-in cubbies or tuck heavy-duty plastic trays underneath a bench.
-This mudroom is a perfect example of a very limited space that manages to incorporate, wall-hooks, a built-in bench with cubbies, and overhead baskets for maximum storage capacity.
+A good mudroom can utilize very limited space and manage to incorporate wall-hooks, a built-in bench with cubbies, overhead baskets, and more for maximum storage capacity.

 - Seating – Seating is another important feature that you’ll want to consider including.
 You can get fancy, with built-in benches or lockers, or keep it simple, with a re-salvaged garage sale chair or bench, but the basic purpose remains the same: a comfortable place to sit while putting on or removing shoes.
 A simple yet impactful luxury, seating is a good idea to include if you can manage.